Winkler Losing MCC Low German Program - PembinaValleyOnline.com

 The move also marks a shift in MCC's focus as it begins to allocate more funding toward international works.
 A decision was made in 2017 to allocate 55 percent of non-designated donations to overseas programming, resulting in less for Canadian programs next year.

-"It came as a bit of a surprise that we would be needing to make cuts as drastic as we are making, but that's often how it happens in a non-profit organization," said Koop-Martin.
+"It came as a bit of a surprise that we would be needing to make cuts as drastic as we are making, but that's often how it happens in a non-profit organization," said Martin-Koop.

 But, she admits, times have changed and the services they were offering to Low German families are now being provided by other organizations in the local community.